V0OgZ/fullstack-project/docs/COMPLETE_SCENARIO_MAP.md

 # 🗺️ **COMPLETE HEROES OF TIME SCENARIO & CREATURE MAP**

-*Version 2.0 - Updated with ALL discovered scenarios and creatures*
+*Version 3.0 - Updated with ALL discovered scenarios, creatures, and BEGINNER scenarios*

 ---